naotokui/penseur/README.md

 p = penseur.Penseur()

 # Define a list of sentences
-sentences = ['Where is the dog?',\
+sentences = ["Where is the dog?",\
-'What have you done with the cat?',\
+"What have you done with the cat?",\
-'Why have you killed all my animals?',\
+"Why have you killed all my animals?",\
-'You\'re a monster!',\
+"You're a monster!",\
-'Get out of my house!']
+"Get out of my house!"]

 # You can add the sentences to the vector space using the encode method
 p.encode(sentences)